Electronic Smoking Device Task Force Report

 If You Don't Protect Your Kids From Vaping,Who Will?
 Over 5,700 kids start vaping every day.
 Misconceptions, peer pressure and marketing tactics all contribute to the staggering rise.
 Talk to your kids about e-cigarettes while they're still willing to listen.

-There have been 2,172 confirmed and probable cases of lung illness associated with the use of e-cigarettes in 49 states (all except Alaska), the District of Columbia, and the U.S. Virgin Islands.
+There have been 2,409 confirmed and probable cases of lung illness associated with the use of e-cigarettes in all 50 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands.

 Recent CDC laboratory testing of fluid samples collected from the lungs from 29 patients submitted to CDC from 10 states found vitamin E acetate in all of the BAL fluid samples.
 Vitamin E acetate is used as an additive in the production of e-cigarette, or vaping, products.
 This is the first time that we have detected a potential chemical of concern in biologic samples from patients with these lung injuries.